Soneso/SwiftBasicPay/tutorial/secure_data_storage.md

 static func getContacts() -> [ContactInfo]
 ```

 A contact is represented by the struct `ContactInfo`.
-It holds the contact`s name (e.g. `John`) and the contact's Stellar address (account id).
+It holds the contact's name (e.g. `John`) and the contact's Stellar address (account id).
 The data is stored in the secure storage as a json string.

 ## Next